lubinacourec/GTFU-mixin/README.md

 <sup>* anything that has an ingot form.</sup>
 ### Version Info
 #### 0.1:
 boilerplate only. injects into gt class and makes absolutely no visible changes.
+This mod does nothing besides marginally inflate load times.
 #### 0.2 (UNRELEASED):
 does something useful?